 'Oh, yes, I do.
 Of course I have, but I didn't know he has been trying to translate those datacrons into Basic.
 I wonder why he has been wasting his time.'

 'Wasting his time.
-Nomi, Luke wants future Jedi to learn everything about the old Jedi history, but the old data images are written in Jediese.
+Nomi, Luke wants future Jedi to learn everything about the old Jedi history, but the old data images are written in Jedieese.
 It's a difficult language, for the rules and grammar are unknown.'

-'They are indeed, Liane, but every Jedi can read Jediese using the Force.
+'They are indeed, Liane, but every Jedi can read Jedieese using the Force.
 You could do that yourself for instance, but we'll discuss this later, for I'm here to tell you who I am and why you are my relative.'

 Liane relaxed and looked at Nomi inquisitively.